Pietro Barozzi: Biography

-Son of the senator Ludovico Barozzi, he was born in Venice, but we have little information on his life before 1480.
+Son of the senator Ludovico Barozzi, he was born in Venice, but little is known about his life before 1480.
 He was a nephew of Pope Paul II.

-Barrozi began to study Latin and Greek letters with his companions Pietro Delfino and Leonardo Loredan, all pupils of the master Pierleone Leoni.
+Barozzi began to study Latin and Greek letters with his companions Pietro Delfino and Leonardo Loredan, all pupils of the master Pierleone Leoni.
 He then studied at the University of Padua from 1461 to 1471, where he graduated in jurisprudence.
 His interests included humanistic studies, mathematics, Platonic studies, and theology.
 In 1471 he was Bishop of Belluno and in 1487 Bishop of Padua.

 He devoted particular attention to architectural studies, which he put into practice in rearranging and decorating public and ecclesiastical structures, influenced by the style of Alberti.
 Among his works was the frescoed chapel of Santa Maria degli Angeli.
 It is in Padua in the Museo Diocesano, the former bishop's palace, which Barozzi transformed into a magnificent Renaissance showplace.
 In 1506 he commissioned Bartolomeo Montagna to paint portraits of one hundred bishops of Padua in the Salone there.

 Barozzi was a follower of the reform movement started by Patriarch of Venice Lorenzo Giustiniani, which included bringing bishops more in contact with the people.
 Barozzi opposed the views of Pietro Pomponazzi and believed “Christian Philosophy” could be used to theologically and philosophically demonstrate the immortality of the soul.
 As Bishop, Barozzi was dedicated and made point of visiting all the districts in his diocese.
 Barozzi personally led mass every morning instead of leaving this duty to the friars.
 He called frequennt synods, and worked to educate the clergy of his diocese.
 He believed monastic rules should be learned in the vernacular, emphasized the importance of monastic libraries and clerical residency, and opposed popular superstitions.
-In 1491, in an attempt to help the poor, he established a Monte di Pietà, which could be used for small loans..
+In 1491, in an attempt to help the poor, he established a Monte di Pietà, which could be used for small loans.